 Siri is as helpful as we use on our Apple devices, switching songs, turning AirPods down, asking doubtful questions, adjusting the volume level, all these can’t work with Android phones.

 #5.
 Checking AirPods Battery Status

 There are plenty of options where you can check AirPods Battery on iPhone like from the Widgets, Asking Siri, on Apple Watch, from iPhone Control Center, but Android doesn’t show the battery status unless you decide to download the Assistant Trigger App, specially designed to show the AirPods Battery on Android devices.

 #6.
 Customizing Double Tap

-Double Tap Gestures brings ease while changing the songs, play/pause the media, attending calls, accessing Siri, and more, that is only available in iOS’s Settings app.
+Double Tap Gestures brings ease while changing the songs, playing/pausing the media, attending calls, accessing Siri, and more, which is only available in iOS’s Settings app.